scottag99/myhomelibrary/README.md

 ##### Application

-The current Vagrantfile for the Dream Library app will setup an ubuntu VM that is similar to the Heroku stack that the application will run on
+The current Vagrantfile for the My Home Library app will setup an ubuntu VM that is similar to the Heroku stack that the application will run on

 Vagrant will also setup port forwards for 3000 to local 3000 for access to remote app server